Find out about traffic conditions on your route. Link

 U.S. Environmental Protection Agency (EPA) enforces these standards through the

-Maryland Department of the Environment (MDE) is delegated authority to issue NPDES discharge permits within Maryland.
+Maryland Department of the Environment (MDE) has delegated authority to issue NPDES discharge permits within Maryland.
 The Maryland Department of Transportation State Highway Administration (MDOT SHA) is covered under a Municipal Separate Storm Sewer System (MS4) permit.

 Our program shows transportation professionals how to reduce pollutants through erosion control, proper disposal of vehicle fluids, programs to stop roadside dumping and more.

-Use this tool to view MDOT SHA projects that have been proposed to improve water quality in the Bay.
+Use this tool to view MDOT SHA projects that have been proposed to improve water quality in the Chesapeake Bay.
 Here you can also access completed projects.